Do’s and Don’ts of Photographing Cemeteries and Other Sacred Places

 - Just because you are okay with being there, doesn’t mean the models are.

-- Talk to them before hand and during the shoot to make sure they are comfortable with the idea, what your expectations are for the shoot, and what you will be asking them to do during the shoot.
+- Talk to them beforehand and during the shoot to make sure they are comfortable with the idea, what your expectations are for the shoot, and what you will be asking them to do during the shoot.

-- If at any point they start to feel uncomfortable, it’s time to end the session.
+- If at any point they start to feel uncomfortable, it’s time to end the session or make some changes.

 - Most importantly, decide why you want to have this shoot there.
 Is this purely for shock value, or is there genuine artistic, historic, or editorial merit?
 Is this something that could be done elsewhere to get the same mood and effect?